jonnor/projects/clothing/README.md

-    Modern-day 'fashion' is a facism driven by coorporations, trying to control what people wear in an attempt to make (more) money, playing off peoples want/need to associate with tribes or classes, and fear of not being accepted.
+    Modern-day 'fashion' is a facism driven by coorporations, trying to control what people wear in an attempt to make (more) money, playing off peoples want/need to associate with tribes or classes, and fear of not being acceptaled.

 # Automated production machines